Blog Archives

 More activities to try

-Age: Preschool, Kindergarten Equipment: None Space requirements: Open space Activity descri...
+Age: Toddler, Preschool, Kindergarten Equipment: Ball Space requirements: Open space Activi...

-Age: Toddler, Preschool, Kindergarten Equipment: Hula hoops, bean bags Space requirements: Ope...
+Age: Preschool, Kindergarten Equipment: Hula hoops, variety of objects Space requirements: Ope...

-Age: Infant, Toddler Equipment: Cushion or pillows Space requirements: Small space Activity...
+Age: Infant, Toddler Equipment: Cardboard box, rope Space requirements: Small space Activit...